-This chapter describes the general concepts that you must understand to make any type of RMAN backup.
-This chapter contains the following topics:
+Learn about the general concepts that you must understand to make any type of RMAN backup.

 8.1 About Consistent and Inconsistent RMAN Backups

 Use the RMAN